prasannavl/prasannavl.com/content/published/2016/11/india-surviving-the-currency-demonetization.md

     }
 </style>

 Here are some very simple ways to mitigate the inconveniences, as a middle+ class citizen.
-I'm not going to pretend to comprehend the troubles of the lower class, so these steps are targeted towards the middle+ class - and in turn, this helps both yourself, and the lower class society. **This is all assuming that you don't have black money, and your money is all well-accounted (or atleast reasonably).** If not, well - you know your whining has nothing to with the Modi Government in particular.
+I'm not going to pretend to comprehend the troubles of the lower class, so these steps are targeted towards the middle+ class - and in turn, this helps both yourself, and the lower class society. **This is all assuming that you don't have black money, and your money is all well-accounted (or atleast reasonably).** If not, well.. that's a completely different story.

 <h3 class="cax-h3"><span>1.
 Stop complaining</span></h3>